 Discovery does not discriminate against families and/or children with regard to race, sex, color, religion, national origin, disability, or any other category protected under federal state or local law.
-This policy applies to applicants and employees, and families and children who may enroll into Discovery.
+This policy applies to all applicants, employees, families, and children who may enroll at Discovery.